gcapes/git-course/05-branching.md

        \                      /
        c4---c8---c9---------------c13            feature1
 ```
-One popular model is to have:
+One popular model is the [Gitflow model](http://nvie.com/posts/a-successful-git-branching-model/):

 - A master branch, representing a released version of the code
 - A release branch, representing the beginnings of the next release - a branch